-Status of implementation Deviation from the W. C Promotion items Yes No Summary Description "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons: (II) Whether the Company has formulated and implemented reasonable employee welfare measures (including remuneration, vacation and other baneing, sterile, and appropriately reflects other personance or results in employee remuneration?
+Status of implementation Deviation from the Promotion items Yes No Summary Description "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons: (II) Whether the Company formulated relevant management policies and procedures according to relevant laws and regulations and the International Bill of Human Rights?
+(III) Whether the Company has formulated and implemented reasonable employee welfare measures (including remuneration, vacation and other benefits, etc.), and appropriately reflects operating performance or results in employee remuneration?
 (I) The Company has formulated the "Work Rules" and "Regulations for Establishing Measures of Prevention, Correction, Complaint and Punishment of Sexual Harassment at Workplace" to protect the rights and interests of employees according to the labor law and the Act of Gender Equality in Employment; also, the pension is appropriated and deposited into the personal account of each employee.
 We have adopted another action plan consistent with the RBA regarding basic regulations.
 We aim to follow the spirit and basic principles of human rights protection espoused by various international human rights conventions such as the "United Nations Global Compact," and the "Declaration of Fundamental Principles and Rights at Work by the International Labor Organization."
 The goal is to fully respect and protect human rights and treat all employees (including contract personnel and interns) with dignity and respect.
 In addition to formulating and announcing the "Human Rights Policy," please see (Note 2) for the relevant implementation guidelines and their details.
 Business ethics reflect the core of corporate culture.
 Innodisk prohibits any form of corruption, extortion, blackmail, and embezzlement of public funds.
-The Company formulated the "Integrity Management Operation Procedures and Behavioral Guidelines" and the "Ethical Code of Conduct' provisions in 2012 according to the "Guidelines for the Adoption of Codes of Ethical Conduct for TWSE/GTSM Listed Companies."
+The Company formulated the "Integrity Management Operation Procedures and Behavioral Guidelines" and the "Ethical Code of Conduct" provisions in 2012 according to the "Guidelines for the Adoption of Codes of Ethical Conduct for TWSE/GTSM Listed Companies."
 The goal is to enable colleagues to clearly understand the Company's human rights, integrity management, anti-corruption policies, and whistleblower mechanism.
 Arrange training for all employees.
 In 2022, all colleagues in Taiwan were scheduled to participate in a total of 3 online or physical courses.
-This communication course aims to give colleagues a correct understanding of the policy.
-In addition to videos or on-site explanations, the courses include relevant test questions to ensure that each colleague who have not completed the training and new colleagues f No significant difference
+This communication course aims to give colleagues for the following year were invited to participate in the online course in the explanations, the courses include relevant test questions to ensure that each colleague who have not completed the training with a co No significant difference